 Imagine waking up one day to find that your child has been taken without a word by someone you trusted.
-Abduction is a serious issue that can have significant consequences for both parents and children and when one parent takes a child without the consent of the other, it can create a very challenging situation.
+Abduction is a serious issue that can have significant consequences for both parents and children, and when one parent takes a child without the other parent’s consent or in violation of a custody order, it can create a very challenging legal situation.

-Understanding what parental abduction is, how to recognize the warning signs, and how California law handles these situations can help you protect your family and ensure your child’s safety.
+Understanding what parental abduction is, spotting early warning signs, and knowing how California law addresses it can empower you to protect your family and prioritize your child’s safety.

 What Is Parental Abduction